tu-nguyen/burrito-bot/README.md

 ## About
 Made using [nodejs](https://nodejs.org/en/), [tmi.js](https://github.com/tmijs), and [discord.js](https://github.com/discordjs/discord.js/)

 Wanted to have clips posted from twitch chat automatically be shared to a specific channel on discord, this is the main purpose of starting this project, but I will add some small commands and share publically here.
 Privately I will have commands tailored towards the twitch/discord.
+Regex for clips from [CLive](https://github.com/mangosango/clive).

 When viewers post any clips on Twitch chat..